 It may take two months or more to receive the results of an SSI hearing.
 In most cases, the claimant will receive either a Notice of Denial or a Notice of Award letter describing the benefits awarded and when they are expected to start.
 If a claimant receives a denial, it is possible to have the decision reviewed by the Appeals Council.
 A denial may also ultimately be appealed to federal court.

 Hearing procedures are complex, and failure to adhere to procedures could provide grounds for denial.
 Moreover, evidence that is either weak or presented improperly could also cause a claim to be denied.
-For those reasons, you may want to consult an experienced attorney before your Alpharetta SSI hearing.
+For those reasons, you may want to consult an experienced disability attorney before your Alpharetta SSI hearing.
 To discuss your claim, call today.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).